mingliangzhang2018/PGPS-Pretraining/README.md

 --master_port=$((RANDOM + 10000)) \
 start.py
 ```
 The training records of pre-training are saved in the folder `./log`.
-In default, we choose the model of last epoch as the pre-trained language model.
+We choose the model of last epoch as the pre-trained language model.